-within a very narrow time frame.
+A subpoena is an order directing action under penalty of law, typically within a very narrow time frame.
 For that reason, only specifically authorized persons may accept legal process on behalf of TriNet.
 If you have been so authorized, you will know in advance, and if you are not, you must decline to accept any attempted service on TriNet, state that you are not authorized to accept service, and then immediately contact the CLO or their designee.
 Service of a subpoena on an individual, if the subject matter relates directly to TriNet or its colleagues, should immediately be referred to the CLO or their designee.

-other legal process.
+TriNet will comply with all lawfully-issued properly served subpoenas and other legal process.
 Colleagues are required to cooperate with the Legal Department to ensure complete and accurate responses.